×

 Better To Avoid More Problems

 The bottom line is when you are going through a divorce it’s usually not a very good idea to date someone else while your divorce is still waiting to be settled.
 You already have enough to deal with, and dating someone else has the potential to lead to more problems.
 If you need help with your divorce in Fort Wayne, or have any other divorce-related questions, we can help you answer them at The Bellinger Law Office.
-Just call us at 260-466-3272, or click here to connect with us online.
+Just call us at 260-466-3272, or connect with us online.

 Compassionate